wswartzendruber/la4k/README.md

 # Licensing

-This project is made available under version 2.0 of the Mozilla Public License.
-Simply put, anyone is free to use this project as-is, to include static linking and even compiling this code in with proprietary code.
-Any changes to any of this project's files that are distributed outside of an organization must be made available under the same terms.
-This license is **not** viral.
+This project is made available under the **Mozilla Public License 2.0** (MPLv2).
+Simply put, anyone is free to use this project as-is, to include static linking and even compiling this code in with code covered by a *different license*.
+Any changes made to any of this project's files that are distributed outside of an organization must also be made available under the MPLv2 license.
+It is **not** viral, though, and will **never** spread across files.

-Additionally, this project may, in addition to MPLv2, be distributed under the terms of the following licenses **when done as part of a larger work**:
+Note that the phrase *different license* refers to even the following FSF licenses:

-* GPLv2 or later
+* GPLv2 and later
-* LGPLv2.1 or later
+* LGPLv2.1 and later
-* AGPLv3 or later
+* AGPLv3 and later

+In this case, any changes made to any of this project's files must still be made available under the MPLv2 license.

 Please see [LICENSE](LICENSE) and [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for
 more information.